vtsatskin/TrippyThumbs/README.md

 These are certain aspects we can use from websites to generate identifiablity cues

 - Logo
-- Prominant picture on website
+- Salient images on website
 - Website dominant colours
 - Title
 - URL